smartfog/fogflow/doc/en/source/example1.rst

         "updateAction": "UPDATE"
     }'

-You can check whether the fog function is triggered or not in the following way.
+ Check whether the fog function is triggered or not in the following way.

 - check the task instance of this fog function, as shown in the following picture
 	.. image:: figures/fog-function-task-running.png